Z4KH/Caltech10CPU/README.md

 registers (X and S) and a 13-bit program counter.
 All instructions are a single 16-bit word and almost all instructions execute in a single clock cycle.

+Author: Zachary Pestrikov
-Authors: Zachary Pestrikov, Professor Glen George(Caltech)
+Instructor: Professor Glen George(Caltech)